Propantheline is used in the treatment of pain due to smooth muscle spasm and increased sweating

 Common side effects

-Dry mouth, Dry skin, Palpitations, Arrhythmia, Reduced bronchial secretions, Excessive thirst, Increased heart rate, Photophobia, Difficulty in urination, Loss of accommodation, Constipation, Slow heart rate, Flushing, Dilatation of pupil
+Dry mouth, Dry skin, Palpitations, Arrhythmia, Reduced bronchial secretions, Excessive thirst, Increased heart rate, Photophobia, Difficulty in urination, Loss of accommodation, Constipation, Slow heart rate, Flushing (sense of warmth in the face, ears, neck and trunk), Dilatation of pupil

 Available MedicineNo medicine available